Chao-Xi/jxazurebook/docs/az305/az305_test2.md

 **E. Azure Data Factory**  ✅

-Data Lake - as it's the only storage generally supported by Databricks
+<mark>Data Lake - as it's the only storage generally supported by Databricks/mark>

 #### Question 64